...

 Follow Through After Mediation or Trial

 Your work doesn’t end after mediation or trial.
-The orders from these proceedings need to be formalised in a final decree.
+The orders from these proceedings need to be formalized in a final decree.
 Without this document, the divorce isn’t legally binding.
 Make sure all agreements are properly recorded and approved by the court.

 Don’t Delay Final Steps

-Finalising the decree should be a priority.
+Finalizing the decree should be a priority.
 Leaving this step incomplete can lead to confusion or disputes later.
 Take the time to review the decree carefully to avoid future issues.

 Set Clear Goals for Your Case